religious, garden

 A lower-ground level church space, originally a school-chapel.
 Stained glass windows (1820's) are from the original St. Mary Moorfields Church.
 2 icons in contemporary Ethiopian-style depict Mary, Mother of the City & St. Joseph.

-The Quiet Garden is step-free.
-The church-space is accessible with an external lift (15 Lamb's Passage EC1Y 8LE) Wednesdays - 11.30-13.00, Fridays - 12.00-15.00.
+church-space accessible with external lift (15 Lamb's Passage EC1Y 8LE) Wednesdays - 11.30-13.00, Fridays - 12.00-15.00.
+Step-free Garden.

 A small chapel in the basement of a former school of 1901.
 The church is the successor to a school-chapel of